 How long will it take to get my tax returns completed?

-We promise to be done within two weeks of receiving all of your information.
-And we like to exceed that promise at every opportunity!
+We plan to be done within two weeks of receiving all of your information, perhaps a little longer in the busiest times.
+We do try to exceed that promise at every opportunity!

 How long should I keep my completed tax forms?